wavefrontHQ/docs/pages/doc/csp_area_differences.md

 ## Examples of the Functionality Differences

-### Users, Roles and Group Management
+### Users, Roles, and Group Management

-Most of the user and account management tasks done in the Operations for Applications UI for original subscriptions, are done in the VMware Cloud Services for VMware Cloud services subscriptions.
-For example, the tasks related to user, roles, and groups management:
+Most of the user and account management tasks done in the Operations for Applications UI for original subscriptions, are done in the VMware Cloud services for VMware Cloud services subscriptions.
+For example, the following tasks related to managing users, roles, and groups can be done from the VMware Cloud Services Console.

   * Invite new users
   * Assign permissions